AutoPilot AI vs Cortex

 - What is this tool?

-- AutoPilot AI automates complex workflows using intelligent agents.
+- AutoPilot AI automates complex business workflows using adaptive intelligent agents to reduce manual effort.

 - How much does it cost?